derrynknife/SurPyval/docs/regression analysis.rst

 Regression analysis is the process of capturing the effect that covariates have on the item.
 That is, we use data on other factors to 'regress' onto the survival distribution.
 The purpose of this type of regression is so that you can ask, and answer, questions like "what effect will increasing X have on the survival time?"

-Surpyval covers three types of regression models.
-These are:
+Surpyval covers three types of regression models, these are:

  - Proportional Hazards,
  - Accelerated Time, and
  - Accelerated Life.